 Zinc has intrinsic corrosion resistance properties which make it an ideal material to serve as a protective film for steel and iron components in a vehicles.
 Zinc protective film is used on metallic components of a vehicle in various forms like zinc rich paints, mechanical plating, electroplating, metallizing and hot dip galvanizing.
 Measuring the thickness of the zinc enriched coating can accurately determine its effectiveness in resisting corrosion.
 In our testing laboratory we offer services in which zinc protective films are accurately measured to determine their thickness and hence determine the service life of the metal to which it provides protection.
 Coating thickness is an indicator.

-Vehicle manufacturers are required to provide some kind of protective shield to the metallic components of an automobile, as they are at all times during operation, prone to abrasions, wearing, chipping and scratching at all times.
+Vehicle manufacturers are required to provide some kind of protective shield to the metallic components of an automobile, as they are at all times during operation, prone to abrasions, wearing, chipping and scratching.
 Subjecting metallic components to electroplating is one method to apply a protective layer over them to prevent corrosion.
 Electroplating is a process in which through electrochemical procedures metallic layer is coated over a subject which is susceptible to corrosion.
 For vehicle components made up of iron, steel and aluminium, protective film of zinc is formed using this procedure.
 To ensure that this protective film is providing adequate safety from corrosive effects, we offer electroplating thickness test, in our state-of-the-art laboratory.
 Thickness of the layer of zinc formed through the electrochemical process can determine the extent to which it can help avoid corrosion effects.

 An automobile in parked state or during operation, is always prone to scratches.
 Scratches can be caused by little things like, rubbing of small pebbles, sand or dirt against the body of vehicle.
-For vehicle manufacturers it become highly significant to ensure that the paint or the protective coating being applied over the components of the vehicle are able to resist these marks to some extent.
+For vehicle manufacturers it becomes highly significant to ensure that the paint or the protective coating being applied over the components of the vehicle are able to resist these marks to some extent.
 In our state of the art laboratory facility we are equipped with instruments to determine the quality of the protective film against scratch resistance.
 We simulate an environment in which vulnerable components are subjected to scuffing and scratches, this helps identify the degree of utility, protective layers being used as serving.

 Vehicles operate in close proximity to each other and therefore minor accidents which results in scraping, scratching and abrading marks and patterns on their bodies are not an uncommon phenomenon.
 Hence it is inevitable for vehicle manufacturers to ensure that the components of vehicles, vulnerable to such accidents are equipped to bear and exhibit minimum damage from such accidents.
 For that purpose, we offer reliable tests in our laboratory for those vehicle components.
 Materials like plastic, glass, metal, rubber, textiles used in vehicle components are subjected to abrasive wear as a part of the resistance test.
 They must provide at-least a minimum level of protection in order to conform to the regulatory standards.